oVirt/ovirt-site/source/feature/spice-proxy.html.md

 ### Summary

-Let the users to define a proxy which will be used by spice to connect to the guest.
+Let the users define a proxy which will be used by spice to connect to the guest.

 ### Detailed Description